×

 We asked people if there is a lot of crime.
 They answered:

 "Crime is a problem in Greece, with reports of theft, burglary, and violent crime occurring in some areas.
 Drug trafficking and organized crime are also issues in the country.
-The Greek government has taken steps to combat crime, including increasing police presence in certain areas and introducing tougher penalties for certain offenses," said one expat who made the move to Greece.
+The Greek government has taken steps to combat crime, including increasing police presence in certain areas and introducing tougher penalties for certain offenses," remarked one expat living in Greece.

 Is there a lot of diversity?
 Are people in Greece accepting of differences?